HannimalCrackers/Parseltongue/posts/005_hannimalcrackers.md

 ![screenshot](http://hannimalcrackers.github.io/parseltongue/img/helloworld180817.png)

-I'm going to go through [this tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
+I'm going to go through [this Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

 So far so good.
 Have a slightly more complex file structure successfully producing a Hello World.